If you are at the stage of thinking about moving out, please see below all the information you should need.

 We strongly advise you not to send keys through the post.

 You can return them yourself, even if the office is closed, and simply post them through the letter box at the office.
-Our offices are currently open 10am - 3pm, Monday to Friday; we have taken distancing precautions in the office, and keys can be safely returned during this time.
+Our offices are currently open 9am - 5pm, Monday to Friday (except Bank Holidays).

-I'd recommend doing it yourself, so you know there is no chance of them being lost in the post etc - they remain your responsibility until we receive them, so if you can physically put them through the letter box yourself, this is much more secure.
+We would recommend doing this yourself, so you know there is no chance of them being lost in the post etc. Please note keys remain your responsibility until we receive them, so it is more secure if you deliver these in person yourself.

-Every year we get envelopes with nothing written on them, or entirely empty envelopes through the door – we’d advise you tape the keys to a piece of card so they can’t become lost.
-It is your responsibility to guarantee the safe return of the key – the easiest way to do this is to bring them to the office yourself, or arrange for a friend or flatmate to do so in your stead.
+Every year we get envelopes with nothing written on them, or empty envelopes through the door – we would advise you tape the keys to a piece of card so they can’t become lost.
+It is your responsibility to guarantee the safe return of the key – the easiest way to do this is to bring them to the office yourself, or arrange for a friend or flat-mate to do so in your stead.

 If you do not return your room key, we will have to have a replacement key cut; there will be a £30 + VAT charge for each key; this covers the time to go to the house to check which key is needed, then go to cut a replacement, and return to the property to check it works.

-If you do not return a front door key, we will have to have the locks changed to insure the security of the property for the next tenants; this will cost £75, plus the cost of any additional keys needed at £5 a key; if it’s a five bed, we’ll need five keys for the tenants, one for us as agent, one for the landlord, one for the cleaners and one for contractors (£125 in total).
+If you do not return a front door key, the locks will be changed to ensure the security of the property for the next tenants; this will cost £75, plus the cost of any additional keys needed at £5 a key; if it’s a five bed, we’ll need five keys for the tenants, one for us as agent, one for the landlord, one for the cleaners and one for contractors (£125 in total).

 Your property will be inspected fully following the last day of the tenancy.
 Unfortunately, given that tenants can return to properties (even if they have returned the keys), we cannot inspect any rooms in a property until the end of the tenancy, or we have been notified in writing that all of the tenants have left and will not be returning.